azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 - [Optional] ResourceGroupNames  – Name of the container that holds related resource under an Azure subscription.
 Comma separated values are allowed.
 - ResourceType – Resource type as defined by Azure.
 E.g.: Microsoft.KeyVault/vaults.
 Run command 'Get-AzSDKSupportedResourceTypes' to get the list of supported types.

-2. Using friendly resource type name
+2. Using a user-friendly resource type name
 ```PowerShell
  Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> [-ResourceGroupNames <ResourceGroupName>] -ResourceTypeName <ResourceTypeName>
 ```